 Thrombotic thrombocytopenic purpura (TTP), is a rare blood disease also known as microangiopathic hemolytic anemia, or Moschowitz disease.
 TTP happens when too many blood clots that have formed in your blood vessels make it hard for oxygen to reach organs in your body like the kidneys.
 Learn more about Thrombotic thrombocytopenic purpura (TTP).

-Wegener’s granulomatosis, also known as granulomatosis with polyangiitis (GPA), is a disease that causes swelling and irritation of blood vessels in your kidneys, nose, sinuses, throat and lungs.
-Learn more about Wegener’s granulomatosis.
+Granulomatosis with polyangiitis (GPA), formerly known as Wegener’s granulomatosis, is a disease that causes swelling and irritation of blood vessels in your kidneys, nose, sinuses, throat and lungs.
+Learn more about Granulomatosis with polyangiitis (GPA).